These coconut almond macaroons are not only some of the tastiest cookies you’ll ever eat, they’re super easy to make.

 - 1 teaspoon almond extract

-In a small bowl, combine the egg whites and almond extract; stir until well combined.
+- In a small bowl, combine the egg whites and almond extract; stir until well combined.
 Drizzle this mixture over the coconut mixture and stir until combined.
-At first it will seem like you don’t have nearly enough liquid, but eventually the mixture will come together and be just right.

 - Line the baking sheet with a silicone mat or parchment paper.
 Mound the coconut mixture in rounded tablespoonfuls on the pan.

 - Bake for 20 minutes, or until the edges are golden brown.
 Cool for one minute and transfer cookies to a wire rack to cool.